 - A sidecar container is deployed alongside a user’s application.
 This handles the authentication with Conjur on behalf of the application.
 This sidecar container is the client.

-The Secretless Broker sidecar simplifies how containerized applications running in Kubernetes securely access databases, HTTPS-based web applications, and servers.
+The Secretless Broker sidecar simplifies how containerized applications running in Kubernetes securely access databases, HTTPS-based web applications and servers.
 It enables you to connect to target systems seamlessly.

 When an application needs to access a resource securely, the app makes a local connection request to Secretless Broker.
-Secretless Broker automatically authenticates the app, fetches the required credentials from the secrets provider, and establishes a connection to the database or other resource.
+Secretless Broker automatically authenticates the app, fetches the required credentials from the secrets provider and establishes a connection to the database or other resource.
 Thus, the application no longer has access to credentials, preventing an accidental leak or exposure.

-Using the Conjur API or Summon tool to pull values from Conjur directly, or a file Conjur manages.
+You can also use the Conjur API or Summon tool to pull values from Conjur directly, or a file Conjur manages.

 DB_USERNAME: !var my-app/db/username DB_PASSWORD: !var my-app/db/password REGION: us-east-1 SSL_CERT: !var:file ssl/certs/private